 On CourseReport, students felt like the program prepared them to develop the necessary training to thrive in the tech industry.
 One student points out that there are “no long, drawn out lectures about arbitrary concepts that couldn’t possibly help you anywhere in life.
 Kenzie gets you in the habit of working, quite simply because they seem to be attempting to mimic a working environment.”

-Similarly, one reviewer on SwitchUp enjoyed the “hands-on learning environment where you learn by doing” and said that “you not only learn to code but you will also learn the soft skills needed.”
+Similarly, one reviewer on SwitchUp enjoyed the “hands-on learning environment where you learn by doing”.
+They said, “you not only learn to code but you will also learn the soft skills needed”.
 Another grad echoes this, saying that “they welcome students from diverse backgrounds to learn useful skills in a meaningful way that will actually prepare you for the real world.”

 Alternatives to Kenzie Academy

 If you decide not to enroll in Kenzie Academy, you might consider one of the alternative bootcamps or online resources available below:

 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

 - Like Kenzie Academy, Actualize provides a full-time bootcamp that can be taken online or in-person.
 The online option is also live, so remote students can follow along with their onsite peers.

 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review of the program.